ryanrclewis/saintstombs/content/saints/regions/north-america.md

 - Carmel of Mary Monastery (17765 78<sup>th</sup> St. SE)

   - Shrine of Our Lady of the Prairies

+Waltham, Middlesex County, Massachusetts

+- Espousal Conference Center, Shrine, and Retreat House (554 Lexington St.)

+  - Shrine to the Holy Espousals of the Blessed Virgin Mary and St. Joseph

 Warminster, Bucks County